vinodgawde/vinodgawde/README.md

 ## Hello 👋,
 I'm Vinod Gawde, I'm a Python Full Stack Developer 👨‍💻 who is passionate about new technologies and their entire ecosystem.

-- 🔭 I’m currently working on Django Framework.
+- 🔭 I’m currently working on Flask Framework.
 - 🌱 I’m currently learning NodeJS, MongoDB, AWS and of course Python improvements.
 - 💬 Ask me about painting, carving, and a little bit about Fitness & Nutrition💪.
--  ⚡ Technologies: Bootstrap, jQuery, MySQl, Linux.
+-  ⚡ Technologies: MSSQL, Bootstrap, jQuery, Linux.

 "Do not expect from others what you expect of yourself."